danielkunin/Regularized-Linear-Autoencoders/erratum.md

 - In Section 2.3, "(2)" refers to the second item in the list, not equation (2).

-- The final sentence of Appendix B should read: "And since R^m is contractible, their method may in principle extend to finding critical points of higher index that form a *contractible chain complex*, flowing along gradient trajectories from one minimum
+- In Appendix B, the final sentence should read: "And since R^m is contractible, their method may in principle extend to finding critical points of higher index that form a *contractible chain complex*, flowing along gradient trajectories from one minimum